molpopgen/fwdpy11/doc/misc/references.rst

 ..
 [Christiansen1975] Christiansen, Freddy Bugge.
 1975.
 “Hard and Soft Selection in a Subdivided Population.”
 The American Naturalist 109 (965): 11–16.
 DOI:10.1086/282970

 ..
+[Doebeli2004] Doebeli, Michael, Christoph Hauert, and Timothy Killingback.
+2004.
+“The Evolutionary Origin of Cooperators and Defectors.”
+Science 306 (5697): 859–62.

+..
 [EyreWalker2010] Eyre-Walker, Adam.
 2010.
 “Evolution in Health and Medicine Sackler Colloquium: Genetic Architecture of a Complex Trait and Its Implications for Fitness and Genome-Wide Association Studies.”
 Proceedings of the National Academy of Sciences of the United States of America 107 Suppl 1 (January): 1752–56.

 ..
 [Felsenstein1976] Felsenstein, J. 1976.
 “The Theoretical Population Genetics of Variable Selection and Migration.”
 Annual Review of Genetics 10: 253–80.
 DOI:10.1146/annurev.ge.10.120176.001345